-Total estimated withdrawal of water from wells in Curlew Valley in 2001 was about 36,000 acre-feet, which is 5,000 acre-feet less than reported for 2000 and the same as the average annual withdrawal for 1991-2000 (tables 2 and 3).
+Total estimated withdrawal of water from wells in Curlew Valley in 2002 was about 32,000 acre-feet, which is 4,000 acre-feet less than reported for 2001 and 4,000 acre-feet less than the average annual withdrawal for 1992-2001 (tables 2 and 3).
 The decrease resulted from less water withdrawn for irrigation.

-The location of wells in Curlew Valley in which the water level was measured during March 2002 is shown in figure 2.
+The location of wells in Curlew Valley in which the water level was measured during March 2003 is shown in figure 2.
 The relation of the water level in selected observation wells to cumulative departure from average annual precipitation at Grouse Creek, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells is shown in figure 3.

-Water levels generally declined from March 1999 to March 2002 in Curlew Valley.
-Water levels generally rose from 1982 to 1987, a period of much-greater-than-average precipitation, generally declined from 1987 to 1997, and generally rose slightly from 1997 to 1999.
-The decline in water level in the northern part of the valley probably resulted from an increase in with-drawal for irrigation.
+Water levels in Curlew Valley have generally declined from March 1999 to March 2003.
+These recent declines probably resulted from a general decrease in precipitation and streamflow during the last 3 years.
+Water levels in the area generally rose from 1982 to 1987, a period of greater-than-average precipitation, then declined from 1987 to 1997, and generally rose again from 1997 to 1999.

-Precipitation at Grouse Creek in 2001 was 10.65 inches, which is 0.81 inch less than in 2000 and 0.56 inch less than the average annual precipitation for 1959-2001.
+Precipitation at Grouse Creek in 2002 was about 10.3 inches, which is about 0.3 inch less than in 2001 and about 0.9 inch less than the average annual precipitation for 1959-2002.